Delaware Water Gap

 July 22, 1983 Friday (904.7 mtg) From Gonzo!s Appalachian Trail journal

-From Wind Gap to my next supply point at Delaware Water Gap, the distance was almost fifteen miles, an easily reachable destination as my goal for today.
 Once again, the trail continued along the fairly level crest of Blue Mountain.
-For posterity, I had to stop and take a picture of the rocks along the trail near Wolf Rocks.
+For posterity, I had to stop and take a picture of the rocks along the trail near Wolf Rocks - rocks that I hope we would be leaving behind as we left Pennsylvania.
 Near the Kirkbridge Shelter I saw a nuclear power plant off in the distance with it's cloud of moisture hovering over the typical nuclear shaped stack.
-Today provided more views than most of the rest of Pennsylvania.
+Today, the landscape provided more views than most of the rest of Pennsylvania.
 I seemed to be taking pictures often.
 I shot several photos from Mt.
 Minsi before descending toward the town of Delaware Water Gap.
-Along the descent I came across a spectacular view of the area known as the Delaware Water Gap, named because the Delaware river cuts through the mountains on it's journey to the Atlantic ocean.
+Along the descent I came across a spectacular view of the area known as the Delaware Water Gap, named because the Delaware river cuts through the mountains on it's journey to the Atlantic Ocean.

-Back at the hostel I wrote post cards, and afterwards called and talked with my brother and sister-in-law, and Janis Giger.
+Back at the hostel, I wrote post cards, and afterwards called and talked with my brother and sister-in-law, and Janis Giger.

 Gonzo!
 Appalachian Trail Journals ©1983